ZenithFZH/translations/narratives/translations_ncov_sit-rep_it_2020-05-08.md

 # [Ripetute introduzioni in Malesia](https://nextstrain.org/ncov/asia/2020-05-08?f_country=Malaysia&d=tree,map&r=division)

 <!--We have 14 sequences from Malaysia on Nextstrain, sampled between late January and late March.
 These sequences group with several different clades, each of which was circulating mostly in other Asian countries.
 This suggests that there have been multiple introductions from the surrounding region into Malaysia.-->
 Su Nextstrain abbiamo 14 sequenze dalla Malesia, raccolte tra la fine di gennaio e la fine di marzo.
 Queste sequenze si raggruppano con molti rami diversi, ciascuno dei quali stava circolando soprattutto in altri Paesi asiatici.
-Ciò suggerisce che ci sono state molteplici introduzioni dalla regione circostante verso la Malesia.there
+Ciò suggerisce che ci sono state molteplici introduzioni dalla regione circostante verso la Malesia.

 <!-- ############ SLIDE BREAK ############# -->